dougalrm/aider-patterns-wow/data/docs/common_workflow_states_to_improve_reporting.md

 ![A close-up of a piece of paper Description automatically generated](Common%20workflow%20states%20to%20improve%20reporting_media/media/image1.jpeg)

-# Common Workflow States to Improve Reporting (CDF Pattern)
+# Common Workflow States to Improve Reporting

  (opens new browser tab)